-25 families with AFMID filled out the questionnaire.
-The age of AFMID that participated in the questionnaire was between 16 and 60, their average age is approximately 32 years.
+25 families with AFMID filled out questionnaire.

+Age of parents and AFMID: the age of AFMID that participated in the questionnaire was between 16 and 60, their average age is approximately 32 years.
 The age of the parents was between 36 and 78, their average age is approximately 55 years.